 Purchasing a low-code platform without thinking of long-term growth could mean ending up with a platform unable to scale—and costing more time and money than you expected or budgeted for.
 Also, if the team planning to use the platform makes the purchase without involving IT, they may be putting your company and customer data at risk if the software isn’t secure.

 Determining the security and scalability of a low-code platform requires a closer look into its capabilities and aligning them with your organisation’s goals and needs.

 How to find out if a low-code platform is scalable

 It’s easy to assume that any platform you purchase is capable of low-code scalability.
 For a platform to be truly scalable, it needs to be able to handle increases in the number of users, applications, data, and processes.
 Additionally, for professional developers assisting with low-code development, their goal is to write code that does not regularly need to be updated as things change.

 If your platform cannot keep up with these growth rates, it can negatively impact your productivity, profits, and customer satisfaction.

 To make sure the low-code platform you choose aligns with your long-term growth goals, look for the following:

-When you’re in the process of introducing a low-code platform in which users will be creating applications rapidly and developers may work on scalable code , make sure your architecture is flexible enough to store and manage the data that your apps collect.
-Many growing organizations choose cloud-based architecture, which offers a secure, centralized location designed to manage large amounts of data.
+When you’re in the process of introducing a low-code platform in which users will be creating applications rapidly and developers may work on scalable code, make sure your architecture is flexible enough to store and manage the data that your apps collect.
+Many growing organisations choose cloud-based architecture, which offers a secure, centralised location designed to manage large amounts of data.